nathanyao13/Whos-That-Pokemon/README.md

 ---

 I have split this project into two different sections.
-The first problem showcases my understanding of ML.
-The second problem shows how I am able to apply models in the real world.
+The first showcases my understanding of ML.
+The second shows how I am able to apply models in the real world.

 Both revolve around classifying a Pokémon's primary type out of the 18 Pokémon types: